Robinpig/Note/docs/CS/DB/Redis/struct.md

 ### Strings

 The Redis [String](/docs/CS/DB/Redis/SDS.md) type is the simplest type of value you can associate with a Redis key.
-It is the only data type in Memcached, so it is also very natural for newcomers to use it in Redis.

 Since Redis keys are strings, when we use the string type as a value too, we are mapping a string to another string.
 Values can be strings (including binary data) of every kind, for instance you can store a jpeg image inside a value.
 A value can't be bigger than 512 MB.